 Welcome to Han Sulu's!

-If you want to know more about me, there is a About this Site page, and my user profile page.
-You can use the navigation menu to explore this site.
+If you want to know more about me, there is a About this Site page, You can use the navigation menu to explore this site.
 As you explore, you will find blog posts, recent updates, and images.
-Leave feed back on these if you wish, and subscribe to my news letter if you are also interested in receiving regular updates from me.
+Leave feed back on these if you wish, and subscribe to my news letter if you are also interested getting regular updates from me.

 Thank you again for visiting my site.
 I greatly appreciate your support.

 It has been a while since last post.
 I changed job in September.
 Since then I have been riding CTA bus and L-Train to downtown.
 Before starting the new job, I took two weeks off.
 I did a lot of house work when I am on break.
 After started the new work, I ride CTA bus and L-train to work.
 Long ride and very boring.
 On my spare time, I was writing some small software, and learning audio and video editing, for fun and as a new skill.
 I need to make a list of things to complete for 2018.
 And I learned how to solve the Rubik's Cube from a guy at work.
 Finally I am searching a new web based application as project to do.

 My son and I went to fishing on Sunday 6/11/2017.
 At Wildwood Nature Center, there were two little ponds that had a lot of pan fish.
 We caught nine fish under an hour.
 It was a very hot day Sunday.
 The temperature of the day is between 89 to 95F.
 And the fish bit the bait very quickly.
 I used the opportunity to try out hooks of different sizes, and how to set the hook when fish bites.
 My son pull a couple ones out of the water.
 We had a good time.